TanvirArjel/TanvirArjel.Blazor/README.md

 ## 🛠️ Usage: 🛠️

-1. To enable dependency injection for Blazor Components:
+1. To enable **Constructor Dependency Injection** support for the Blazor Components:

     *Blazor Server:*
     ```C#